Who We Are

-The Ontario Track3 Adaptive Sports Association, formerly- ”Ontario Track 3 Adaptive Ski Association for the Disabled”, is an inclusive volunteer, non-profit charitable organization that teaches children and youth with disabilities alpine sports.
+The Ontario Track3 Adaptive Sports Association, formerly- ”Ontario Track3 Adaptive Ski Association for the Disabled”, is an inclusive volunteer, non-profit charitable organization that teaches children and youth with disabilities alpine sports.
 The name “Track3” comes from the three tracks left in the snow by an amputee skiing with one ski and two outriggers.
 Ontario Track3 began at a single Collingwood location assisting a small number of young amputees and has since grown to a provincial registered charity with nine host locations, more than a dozen programs, and two regional affiliates in Kitchener and London, Ontario.
-We help children and youth each year with a wide variety of cognitive and physical disabilities.

-It is now almost 20 years since Track3 stepped out on its own, working with skiers and snowboarders with a wide variety of physical and mental disabilities.
-The program has grown so much that new ski schools had to be developed.
+Since Track3 stepped out on its own, the program has grown so much that new ski schools had to be developed.
 Over 300 volunteers actively participate in these programs, to ensure that the students get the best instruction we can provide.
 With their ongoing support and the addition of new and energetic volunteers, Track3 can look to the future with such optimism!